 What to expect at the hearing

-You will appear in person before two Board members.
-The hearing is informal, scheduled during the day and will take approximately one hour of your time.
+You will appear in person before three Board members.
+The hearing is informal, scheduled during the day and will take approximately 30 minutes of your time.

 The Board members will: